-The study area was located in Tada Shonga Irrigation Scheme, a distance of 110 km northeast of Ilorin in Edu Local Government Area of Kwara State, Nigeria.
+The study area was (is) located in Tada Shonga Irrigation Scheme, a distance of 110 km northeast of Ilorin in Edu Local Government Area of Kwara State, Nigeria.
 Its geographical coordinate is latitude 9° 1' 0'' N North and longitude 5° 9' 0'' East (Fig. 1).
 The Tada Shonga Irrigation Scheme is operated by the Lower Niger River Basin Development Authority (LNRBDA).
 The climate in Tada Shonga irrigation sites is tropical continental with pronounced wet and dry seasons and steady high temperatures.
 The maximum rainfall in the area is during September and drops to zero in December.
-Its rainy season lasts for about 218 days, it usually starts in April and ends in October [7].
+Its rainy season lasts for about 218 days, it usually starts in April and ends in October [7] (Kindly state the soil type under consideration).
 The Tada Shonga Irrigation Project, which is conceived as a pilot public-private partnership, has a proposed gross area of 3000 hectares for the irrigation scheme which 2000ha is been utilized for rice production with a surface irrigation system.
-The scheme is designed as a lift irrigation system, involving the direct lifting of water from the River Niger and delivery through a network of canals.
+The scheme is designed as a lift irrigation system, involving the direct lifting of water from the River Niger and delivery through a network of canals (Kindly state how long this scheme has been in place, estimate human population around the scheme or serviced by the scheme).